The Bride of Christ Revealed – Part 2 Identifying the Bridegroom

 - A bride is always a female.

-- There has to be a marriage and a wedding between Jesus and His bride.
+- There must be a marriage proposal and covenant established and then a wedding ceremony between Jesus and His bride.

 I think these are basic scriptural facts, but yet maybe you haven’t seen them until now.
-So knowing these facts we can now explore the identity of the bride of Christ so let us start by researching the subject in the Word of God.
-Two questions come to my mind at this point in the study and I think these questions will help us point to where we should go next.
-Here are the two questions that I thought of:
+So, knowing these facts we can now begin to explore the identity of the bride of Christ.
+Therefore, let us start by researching the subject in the Word of God.
+Two questions should come to our minds at this point in the study and I think answering these questions will help point us to where we should go next.
+Here are the two questions that maybe you thought of also and these are based upon knowing that God is a Spirit and any wedding that He is involved in as a bridegroom, is also spiritual in nature:

-- What is a marriage in the eyes of God?
+- What is a spiritual marriage in the eyes of God?

-- What is a woman in the eyes of God?
+- What is a spiritual woman in the eyes of God?

 I believe by focusing in on what God thinks are the answers to these two direct questions that it will help to provide us a firm foundation to the clear identity of the bride of Christ.
-In my next blog we will begin to focus on these subjects.
+In the next lesson we will begin to focus on these subjects.

 If you would like to continue reading this series, you can go to “Part 3“.